BeHalcyon/SuperVoxelGraph/README.md

     "supervoxel2histogram":{
-      "histogram_size":256,// The histogram length for each label "is_histogram_stored":1,// Whether store the historam, default to set to 1 to store "is_gradient_stored":1,// Whether store the non-normalized gradient
+      "histogram_size":256,// The histogram length for each label "histogram_stored_type":1,// How to store the historam, default to set to 1 to store origin histogram.
+2 to store the log histogram.
+3 to store the one hot histogram
+      "is_gradient_stored":1,// Whether store the non-normalized gradient
       "is_entropy_stored":1,// Whether store the entropy
       "is_barycenter_stored":1// Whether store the baycenter